Principal Investigator

 (joint with Pashuck Lab)

-My research focuses on getting as many pets and treats as possible.
-I am particularly interested in whatever you are eating right now and what you may be eating in the future.
-Outside the lab, I enjoy naps, the dog park, hiking, food, swimming, ducks, eating, sleeping, getting pets, snacks, and more naps.
-Fun fact: I am the goodest girl.
+My research focused on getting as many pets and treats as possible.
+I was particularly interested in whatever you were eating and what you would be eating in the future.
+Outside the lab, I enjoyed naps, the dog park, hiking, food, swimming, ducks, eating, sleeping, getting pets, snacks, and more naps.
+Fun fact: I was the goodest girl and am now in doggie heaven eating all of the treats.

 Undergraduate Students